 III.
 To estimate the progression free survival (PFS) and overall survival (OS) of venetoclax and BEAM followed by autologous stem cell transplant (ASCT).

-OPTIONAL EXPLORATORY OBJECTIVES:
+OPTIONAL EXPLORATORY OBJECTIVE:

 I. Determine any correlation of response and survival endpoints with the expression of BCL-2, BCL-XL, and MCL-1 as measured by immunohistochemistry (IHC).